IFCA-Advanced-Computing/deep_at_ifca/README.md

 * [template for ongoing project](./deep_at_ifca/projects/template-ongoing.yaml)
 * [template for ended project](./deep_at_ifca/projects/template-ended.yaml)

+When adding `areas` or `tags` try to make them general enough so that they can be shared across more than one project.
-You can always check your YAML syntax with [YAMLlint](http://www.yamllint.com/)
+You can always check your YAML syntax with [YAMLlint](http://www.yamllint.com/).

 To run the portal in debug mode use:
 ```bash